trainline/environment-manager/docs/setup/aws-accounts.md

 **Network**

-1. Create a new VPC named after the type of [link:environment] being hosted in this child account, for example: Dev, Staging, PerformanceTest etc.
+1. Create a new VPC named after the type of [environment](/environment-manager/docs/concepts#environments) being hosted in this child account, for example: Dev, Staging, PerformanceTest etc.
 2. Create at least one subnet within the new VPC that will be used to host application servers
 3. Configure the network essentials – NAT, DNS, NTP etc. as appropriate to your environment
 4. If you choose to apply a NACL to the new subnet: